 Based on this mapping for linear agents, any mechanism in the value space can be equivalently converted to a mechanism in the quantile space, and vice versa.
-Moreover, for a linear agent, the market clearing price p^q coincides with the value corresponding to quantile q, i.e., $p^q = v(q)$.
-Without ambiguity, we also refer to P(q) as the price-posting payoff for quantile q.
+Moreover, for linear agents, the price-posting payoff curve P(q) is attained by selling to agents with quantiles below q.
+Therefore, without ambiguity, we also refer to P(q) as the price-posting payoff for quantile q.

 Pricing-based Mechanisms for Linear Agents.
-For linear agents, every deterministic, dominant strategy incentive compatible (DSIC) and interim individual rational (IIR) mechanism (e.g., the Bayesian optimal mechanism) can be implemented as a pricing-based mechanism (Alaei et al., 2013).12 Based on our definition of quantiles for linear agents, the pricing-based mechanism for linear agents in quantile space is defined as follows:
+For linear agents, every deterministic, dominant strategy incentive compatible (DSIC) and interim individual rational (IIR) mechanism (e.g., the Bayesian optimal mechanism) can be implemented as a pricing-based mechanism (Alaei et al., 2013) in the value space.8 Based on our definition of quantiles for linear agents, the pricing-based mechanism for linear agents in quantile space is defined as follows: